 AMW tipper trucks are available in the 25 to 49 tonne segment.
 The engine horse power of the tippers is of 180 or 230 HP range.

 He says, “AMW mining tippers are ideal for hauling ore, coal, overburden and other geological materials.
 They are designed to operate on the toughest road conditions encountered in many mines in the country.
 Most mining sites in the country do not have adequate road facilities and here is where AMW tippers score over competitors.
 From difficult conditions encountered in open pit mining to transportation from pithead to loading, our tippers are superior in performance, durability and reliability.
+The powerful high torque, low emission engine, a power train designed to withstand arduous conditions, suspension that allows excellent stability and easy ride.
+With the advanced features, the contractors are able to get higher payload, better efficiencies and profitability.

 Air-conditioned cabin is a standard feature on all AMW vehicles.
 As per the company, the cabin design provides ample room space and better visibility.